Human-like object concept representations emerge naturally in multimodal large language models: Introduction

-The cognitive plausibility of deep learning systems has sparked significant debate \cite{bowers2023deep,hermann2023for}, with recent works often focusing on diverse neural networks pretrained on limited datasets for specific computer vision tasks like image classification \cite{jha2023extracting,nadler2023divergences,cohen2020separability,dobs2022brain,mahner2024dimensions}.
-While these endeavors have led to notable advancements \cite{jacob2021qualitative,goldstein2022shared,muttenthaler2022interpretable,saxe2021if}, the critical question remains unanswered: can human-like psychological representations naturally emerge without task-specific training?
+The cognitive plausibility of deep learning systems has sparked significant debate \cite{bowers2023deep,hermann2023for}, with recent works often focusing on diverse neural networks pretrained on limited datasets for specific computer vision tasks like image classification \cite{jha2023extracting,nadler2023divergences,cohen2020separability,dobs2022brain,mahner2024dimensions,jacob2021qualitative}.
+While these endeavors have led to notable advancements \cite{jacob2021qualitative,goldstein2022shared,muttenthaler2022interpretable,saxe2021if}, including some evidence of human-like representations emerging from self-supervised learning \cite{prince2024contrastive,konkle2022self,zhuang2021unsupervised,feather2023model}, a critical question remains: to what extent can complex, task-general psychological representations emerge without explicit task-specific training, and how do these compare to human cognitive processes across a broad range of tasks and domains?
 LLMs, such as OpenAI's ChatGPT and Google's Gemini, have emerged as potent tools in text and image understanding, generation, and reasoning.
 These models exhibit impressive capabilities in tasks like object identification, information categorization, concept communication, and inference.
-Unlike conventional methods, LLMs utilize generic neural network architectures with billions of parameters, trained through next token prediction on massive text corpora (and images for MLLMs) comprising trillions of tokens.
+Unlike task-specific small-scale neural network models, LLMs utilize generic neural network architectures with billions of parameters, trained through next token prediction on massive text corpora (and images for MLLMs) comprising trillions of tokens.
 Despite ongoing debates about their capacities \cite{demszky2023using,dillion2023can,messeri2024artificial}, one potential strength lies in their adeptness at problem-solving with minimal task-specific training, often requiring only straightforward task instructions without parameter updates.
-These features raised the question of whether they have developed human-like conceptual representations about natural objects.
+These features raised the question of whether LLMs have developed human-like conceptual representations about natural objects.